Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Making a Final Decision

-When it comes to deciding whether you should feed your parrot mushrooms, you can talk to your veterinarian and get their guidance.
-If you do decide to offer your parrot mushrooms, only offer a tiny amount at one time.
-A pinky nail size will suffice.
+When it comes to deciding whether you should feed mushrooms to your parrot, you can talk to your veterinarian and get their guidance.
+We advise against taking the risk, but if you do decide to give mushrooms to your parrot, only offer a tiny amount at a time.
+A pinky-nail size will suffice.
 Keep an eye on your parrot for signs of any side effects that the mushroom might be having.
 If your bird seems to handle the mushroom well, you can probably offer up a tiny amount as snacks occasionally without problems.

-If you decide not to feed your parrot any mushrooms, don’t feel bad about it!
+If you decide not to feed any mushrooms to your parrot, don’t feel bad about it!
 Mushrooms are not a necessity in a healthy diet for parrots.
 Avoiding mushrooms is the only surefire way to ensure that your parrot will not be negatively affected by them.
 There are many other types of foods that are known by veterinarians and experts to be good for parrots, so consider offering those instead.

 divider-birds